sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 ![Access control options](./access_control_blank.png)

-Access control features can be toggled on or off on the marketplace level, and some permissions can also be modified per user. [[TODO add techncal description]]
+Access control features can be toggled on or off on the marketplace level, and some permissions can also be modified per user.
+Certain access control settings may also enforce authorization in certain API endpoints.

 When an operator makes a user-level change to a single user's permissions, it triggers a _user/updated_ event that you can listen to